-Carpenter, a Republican, was the representative for Pennsylvania's 12th congressional district from 1925 to 1927.
+Carpenter was the representative for Pennsylvania’s 12th congressional district and was a Republican.
+He served from 1925 to 1927.

 From Dec 1925 to Mar 1927, Carpenter missed 16 of 114 roll call votes, which is 14.0%.
 This is on par with the median of 15.9% among the lifetime records of representatives serving in Mar 1927.
 The chart below reports missed votes over time.